 Teaching is an essential means for the structuring and dissemination of knowledge and should therefore be considered a valuable option within the researchers' career paths.
 However, teaching responsibilities should not be excessive and should not prevent researchers, particularly at the beginning of their careers, from carrying out their research activities.
-Employers and/or funders should ensure that teaching duties are adequately remunerated and taken into account in the evaluation/appraisal systems, and that time devoted by senior members of staff to the training of early-stage researchers should be counted as part of their teaching commitment.
+Employers and/or funders should ensure that teaching duties are adequately remunerated and taken into account in the evaluation/appraisal systems, and that time devoted by senior members of staff to the training of early stage researchers should be counted as part of their teaching commitment.
 Suitable training should be provided for teaching and coaching activities as part of the professional development of researchers.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices The requirements of recruitment of academic staff are described in the Circular on Job Structure for Academic Staff at Universities of 13 June 2007, and in the appendix Notice on Job Structure for Academic Staff at Universities.
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices • principle) The requirements of recruitment of academic staff are described in the Circular on Job Structure for Academic Staff at Universities of 13 June 2007, and in the appendix Notice on Job Structure for Academic Staff at Universities.
 The Strategy 2016 of UCHP focuses on three specific areas' Improving our education Strengthening external collaboration worldwide and Strengthening internal collaboration and a shared identity Education at UCPH is research-based and as part of the Strategy 2016 additional potentials have been identified.
-Didactic tollsare being developed as part of the strategic initiatives As a mandatory part of the Assessment Committees work the teaching experience of the applicants should be described in a teaching portfolio in the application.
+Didactic tolls are being developed as part of the strategic initiatives As a mandatory part of the Assessment Committees work the teaching experience of the applicants should be described in a teaching porte folio in the application.